SheffieldML/gprege/README.md

 The GPREGE software implements our methodology of Gaussian process regression models for the analysis of microarray time series, described in [3].
 The package can be used to filter quiet genes and quantify differential expression in time-series expression ratios or for ranking candidate targets of a trascription factor.
 This page describes examples of how to use the GPREGE software.
 A detailed discussion of the ranking approach and dataset used can be found in the paper.

+Below we detail how to run the MATLAB software.
+Information on the R software is provided in <a href="http://www.bioconductor.org/packages/devel/bioc/html/gprege.html">this Bioconductor</a> package.

 Introductory example analysis - TP63 microarray data
 ---